Newcastle Jets FC: Champions of Australia

 The Jets qualified for their first A-League Grand Final by beating Queensland Roar 3–2 after extra time in the 2008 Preliminary Final on 17 February 2008.
 The Jets led 1–0 until deep into injury time when the Roar were awarded a penalty which Reinaldo successfully converted, sending the match into extra time.
 A few minutes into extra time the Jets were awarded a penalty as well, as Song Jin-Hyung was brought down in the box.
 Joel Griffiths was successful from the spot to restore the 1-goal advantage and a few moments later Tarek Elrich sealed passage into the Grand Final with a well timed shot to score his first A-League goal.
 Although the Roar received another late penalty it was too late to stop the Jets' march into the Grand Final.

 The Jets defeated the Central Coast Mariners in the 2007–08 A-League Grand Final, becoming A-League Champions for the first time.

 The game was sealed with a solitary Joel Griffiths strike early in the second half.
-In his last game of professional soccer Tony Vidmar made a mistake near the halfway line to gift Griffiths with an opportunity which he grasped with both hands.
+In his last game of professional football Tony Vidmar made a mistake near the halfway line to gift Griffiths with an opportunity which he grasped with both hands.
 The game was marred by a late penalty appeal for handball.
 Mariners goal keeper Danny Vukovic had come up for the corner and was so infuriated by Mark Shield's decision that he slapped his hand away, earning himself a lengthy ban and ruling himself out of the early rounds of next season.
 Both the Jets and Mariners qualified to take part in the 2009 AFC Champions League.